The Menstrual Phases as our Inner Seasons

 The luteal phase is the final phase of the menstrual cycle, and lasts for 10-14 days.
 During this phase, the body prepares for potential pregnancy by producing progesterone, which helps to thicken the uterine lining.
 When pregnancy does not occur, progesterone levels drop, and the menstrual cycle begins again.
 During this phase, estrogen and progesterone levels decrease, which can lead to mood swings and PMS symptoms, similar to the fall season.
 It is important to prioritize self-care during this phase, such as getting enough sleep, practicing relaxation techniques, and eating a healthy diet.

-Cycle syncing as an overall wellness practice can help you optimize your physical and emotional well-being by aligning your lifestyle habits with the phases of your menstrual cycle.
+Menstrual syncing as an overall wellness practice can help you optimize your physical and emotional well-being by aligning your lifestyle habits with the phases of your menstrual cycle.
 By understanding how the four phases of the menstrual cycle are similar to the seasons, you can sync your activities and self-care practices to support your body during each phase.
 Remember to listen to your body above all, and give yourself permission to rest and take care of yourself in every season.

 More articles